Kim

 Hi there, I'm glad you're taking the time to come and visit.
 Let me introduce myself, my name is Kim.
 I was born on December 17, 1957, in Ontario, Canada.
 I was born to two wonderful parents who were both smokers.
 In March of 1960, my brother Tad was born and in October of 1961, my sister Kelly was born.

-I started smoking at age 12, stealing cigarettes from my parents and also stealing packs from the grocery and drug store (stealing.......its true, and I don't like to admit it).
-But I was a nicotine addict at 12, already needing to get a fix no matter how I got it.........sad isn't it?
+I started smoking at age 12, stealing cigarettes from my parents and also stealing packs from the grocery and drug store (stealing.......it's true, and I don't like to admit it).
+But I was a nicotine addict at 12, already needing to get a fix no matter how I got it ...... sad isn't it?
 My sister started smoking also, my brother never did.

 At age 24, I quit for 1 month, but that one pack I kept in my dresser drawer was just too tempting.